 A network of student organizations on college and university campuses that exist to embody the mission and vision of To Write Love on Her Arms.
 Through events and fundraising campaigns, each chapter serves as a voice of hope, inspiration, and support for students within their campus community.

 What does a UChapter do?

-- Participate in TWLOHA’s national campaigns
+- Participates in TWLOHA’s global and national campaigns

 How do I start a UChapter?

 Participate in our Run For It 5k and National Suicide Prevention Week campaign.
 Start conversations on campus and partner with your on-campus counseling center.
-Raise awareness for hope and fundraise to help those struggling get connected to help.
+Raise awareness for hope and fundraise to help those struggling get connected to professional help.

-If you have any questions about the application process or the what the program involves, contact firstname.lastname@example.org and the TWLOHA staff will guide you through the process.
+If you have any questions about the application process or what the program involves, contact firstname.lastname@example.org and the TWLOHA staff will guide you through the process.